 The three top religious leaders of the Central African Republic have once again travelled to the United Nations in New York to urge the Security Council to act quickly on its recommendations for a UN peacekeeping operation, as violence in their country continues.
 Despite a change of president and the arrival of a few thousand peacekeeping troops (although the EU’s promised 500 troops have not arrived on schedule) the slaughter has not abated.

-The Catholic Archbishop of Bangui, the leader of the Protestant churches, and the Imam of Bangui also met UN Secretary-General Ban-Ki-moon, who said “We want to pass on an essential message: that the conflict in the Central African Republic is not about religion.”
+The Catholic Archbishop of Bangui, the leader of the Protestant churches, and the the person who leads prayers in a mosque.
+More of Bangui also met UN Secretary-General Ban-Ki-moon, who said “We want to pass on an essential message: that the conflict in the Central African Republic is not about religion.”
 Ban described the three prelates, and their joint ‘platform for peace’ initiative, as a “powerful symbol of their country’s long-standing tradition of peaceful co-existence…Religious and ethnic affiliations are being manipulated for political purposes”, he said.

 The Central African Republic has been plagued by violence since December 2012, when a coalition of Islamist rebel groups, led by Michel Djotodia under the Seleka banner, moved through the country to eventually drive out President Francois Bozize in March 2013.
 Djotodia took control of a transitional government, while Seleka elements continued a campaign of looting, rape and murder, with a particular focus on Christian communities.